dimaga/RoboND-DeepLearning-Project/README.md

 * Per-pixel classification does not provide information about the number of objects if their shapes intersect.
-This problem, called object instancing, is feasible but requires even more powerful networks
+This problem, called object instancing, is feasible but requires a more sophisticated architecture

-* Fully convolutional network does not utilize temporal information about the object if extracting them from the video stream.
-This information could be useful for classyfing distant objects or if the object type depends on its speed or type of motion.
-This is the scope of recurrent fully convolutional network, even more powerful architectures.
+* Fully convolutional network does not utilize temporal information about the environment when doing classification from the video.
+This information could be useful to improve classification of distant objects or if the object type mainly depends on its speed or type of motion.
+This is the scope of recurrent fully convolutional network, more complex architectures.

 #### 7. The student is able to clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.